geoserver/geoserver/doc/en/user/source/data/database/sqlview.rst

   * ``^[\d\.\+-eE]+$`` checks that a parameter value contains valid characters for floating-point numbers (including scientific notation), but does not check that the value is actually a valid number
   * ``[^;']+`` checks that a parameter value does not contain quotes or semicolumn.
 This prevents common SQL injection attacks, but otherwise does not impose much limitation on the actual value

-Resources for Regular expressions
+Resources for Validation Regular expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating proper validation regular expressions is important for security.
+Defining effective validation regular expressions is important for security.
 Regular expressions are a complex topic that cannot be fully addressed here.
-The following are some useful resources for constructing regular expressions:
+The following are some resources for constructing regular expressions:

   * GeoServer uses the standard Java regular expression engine.
 The `Pattern class Javadocs <http://java.sun.com/javase/6/docs/api/java/util/regex/Pattern.html>`_ contain the full specification of the allowed syntax.
   * `<http://www.regular-expressions.info>`_ has many tutorials and examples of regular expressions.